 Jim Diamond is a researcher in the field of digital media and learning, focused primarily on the use of educational games to enrich K–12 learning and teaching for students and teachers.
-He is the faculty lead for the program in Digital Age Learning and Educational Technology at Johns Hopkins School of Education.

 Diamond uses design-based research methods to create and study technologies that foster individual learner agency in real-world learning settings.
 He has extensive experience in educational research, design, and evaluation, and his areas of interest include history, social studies, and civics education; STEM education; computational thinking; and disciplinary literacy.